 There she teaches women skills to become self-reliant through sewing, growing food, and learning trades.
-Additionally, she has enrolled in school more than 2,000 girls who had been previously abducted by the LRA.
+Additionally, she has enrolled in school more than 2,000 girls who the LRA had previously abducted.

 Sister Rosemary spoke about the importance of students caring about the ongoing violence and civil wars in South Sudan and Uganda, reminiscent of her punching Steven Colbert.
 “Africa is part of humanity, which you must care about, so why should you not care?”
 Sister Rosemary said.
 “Don’t run away from hearing about these things because one day it might take you by surprise that it is happening on your doorstep.”